idha1204/Bike-DNN/README.md

 print(df.head()) #Display the first few rows of the DataFrame

-#We consider the following four models for fitting the Bikeshare data:
+[2] We consider the following four models for fitting the Bikeshare data:

 M1: LM